-- The Authority's Constitution - Established structure of Authority and Committee meetings, each with formal Terms of Reference - Scrutiny by Members e.g., Performance and Overview Committee responsible for thematic areas such as Finance, Equality & Diversity, Performance Management; Risk Management and Audit - Crisis Management Plan owned and scrutinised by Risk Management Board - Local Code of Corporate Governance Action Plan reviewed by the Governance and Constitution Committee - Published Anti-Fraud, Corruption, Whistleblowing and Complaints policies and procedures - Medium term financial forecasting and budget management processes - Code of Conduct
+- The Authority's Constitution - Established structure of Authority and Committee meetings, each with formal Terms of Reference - Scrutiny by Members e.g., Performance and Overview Committee responsible for thematic areas such as Finance, Equality & Diversity, Performance Management; Audit Committee providing oversight over the Service's approach to Risk Management and Audit arrangements. - Crisis Management Plan owned and scrutinised by Risk Management Board - Local Code of Corporate Governance Action Plan reviewed by the Governance and Constitution Committee - Published Anti-Fraud, Corruption, Whistleblowing and Complaints policies and procedures. - Medium term financial forecasting and budget management processes - Code of Conduct